the-teachingRSE-project/competencies/institutionalised_education.md

 or may be too tied to a specific programming language whose market share may vary significantly across domain-specific fields (e.g. Python vs. Julia vs. R vs. MATLAB, or C++ vs. Fortran vs. Java vs. Rust).
+This is discussed in more details in [Designing language-agnostic programming courses].

+## Designing language-agnostic programming courses

+Making training language-agnostic can prove challenging.
+Courses on algorithms typically rely on pseudocode [@Zobel2004, chapter 7] to describe the program logic using natural language and/or mathematical notation, rather than a more concrete programming language syntax.
+When the programming language(s) cannot be abstracted away, for example when teaching software libraries designed for specific languages, one can present the algorithms in a language-agnostic way in a few slides, followed by a single slide that shows the corresponding function call in client codes.
+See for example the MPI course material [@RabenseifnerCourseMPI, slides 163 to 166] used by HPC training centres in the PRACE network [@PRACE], where code examples are provided in Fortran, C, C++ and Python.

+Another strategy developed by Rosalind [@RosalindFAQ; @Compeau2015] consists in presenting algorithms in pseudocode and asking students to implement them in their favourite programming language.
+For each exercise, the student downloads a data set and has a fixed amount of time, typically 2 to 5 minutes, to upload the output of their algorithm.
+Rosalind validates the result and grades the exercise accordingly.
+The time limit helps determine whether the algorithm was implemented as described in the lecture.
+For example, in the *Bioinformatics Algorithms* course [@Compeau2015vol1; @Compeau2015vol2], many algorithms have a computational complexity of $O(\log(N))$ or $O(N)$, with $N$ the problem size, while more naive implementations or a brute force search would scale with a much less favourable $O(N^2)$ or $O(2^N)$ computational complexity, which translates to significantly longer run times.
+This course eventually migrated from Rosalind to MOOC platforms [@Compeau2015] such as Cogniterra, where implementations must be submitted in C++, Java, Go or Python, and have a runtime limit and memory limit, both of which depend on the chosen programming language.

+The *Bioinformatics Algorithms* course was designed as an inverted classroom [@Compeau2019] with a non-linear structure: a sequence of core lectures and exercises are compulsory but do not award enough points to obtain a passing grade;
+several core blocks allow students to branch out to more in-depth modules, sometimes recursively, to develop additional skills and gain extra points, before eventually returning back to the core lessons [@Compeau2018].
+This design choice is also reflected in the accompanying interactive books [@Compeau2015vol1; @Compeau2015vol2] and allows students to tailor their learning experience according to their learning goals.

 ## Digital competencies and certification